 Calories: 590, Fat: 42g, Protein: 32g, Net carbs: 7g

 Chipotle offers several low-carb options that also happen to be healthy as well as delicious.
 Chipotle is also known for their food quality.
 Their vegetables are grown in healthy soil and they offer humanely raised meat.
 Another great thing about Chipotle is the high-quality and friendly service you'll get there.

 But you'll likely find better places to meet your daily macros and with more offers.
-Low- carb options at Chipotle are fairly limited and you can only have a glass of water.
-The meals are also not as satiating as would be best.
+Low-carb options at Chipotle are fairly limited compared to other restaurants.
 Chipotle also doesn't offer breakfast options and their meals tend to be on the pricier side when compared to other popular fast food places like McDonald's and Taco Bell.